langurmonkey/website-source/content/blog/2020/mpd.md

 categories = ["Linux"]
 tags = [ "linux", "open source", "fun", "music" ]
 date = 2020-10-20
-description = "Run mpd as a user service for maximum fun" linktitle = "" title = "Music player daemon" featuredpath = "date" type = "post"
+description = "MPD is the superior way to access your music library" linktitle = "" title = "A few words about MPD" featuredpath = "date" type = "post"
 +++

 I remember many years ago, when I was a Windows user, and even later after I made the switch to Linux, I always struggled to find the perfect music player that would fit my needs perfectly.
 From time to time I would fantasize about programming my own little, perfect, shiny music player program that would fit my needs perfectly like Cinderella's shoe.
 But I was nowhere near naïve enough to actually start the project, let alone finish it.
 I know how much time and effort it would take.
-Then I discovered [`mpd`](https://www.musicpd.org), the music player daemon.
+Then I discovered [`mpd`](https://www.musicpd.org) (Music Player Daemon).

 <!--more-->